πŸ›’οΈ North America Oil & Gas Weekly Briefing

 US Commercial Crude Inventories vs 5-Year Average

-This week: US working gas in storage built by +108 Bcf for the week ending June 5, 2026, reaching 2,686 Bcf β€” above the five-year average injection of +75 Bcf, reflecting a stronger-than-seasonal refill pace.
-Inventories now stand 119 Bcf above the five-year seasonal average (2,567 Bcf) and 21 Bcf below year-ago levels (2,707 Bcf, June 6, 2025), as the year-on-year deficit widened slightly.
-Strong dry gas production (~117 Bcf/d per EIA STEO) continues alongside robust LNG exports (~17.6 Bcf/d, April 2026 avg), keeping storage builds above seasonal norms.
-The 5-year average injection for the upcoming week of June 12 is +78 Bcf, which would push inventories to ~2,764 Bcf if realized.
+This week: US working gas in storage built by +73 Bcf for the week ending June 12, 2026, reaching 2,759 Bcf β€” slightly below the five-year average injection of +78 Bcf, a modest deceleration in the refill pace.
+Inventories now stand 114 Bcf above the five-year seasonal average (2,645 Bcf) and 43 Bcf below year-ago levels (2,802 Bcf, June 13, 2025), as the year-on-year deficit continues to widen.
+Strong dry gas production (~117 Bcf/d per EIA STEO) continues alongside robust LNG exports (~17.6 Bcf/d, April 2026 avg).
+The 5-year average injection for the upcoming week of June 19 is +77 Bcf, which would push inventories to ~2,836 Bcf if realized.

 Working Gas in Storage